 Prerequisites

-vSphere should be accessible from a host with the Cloudaware Breeze Agent installed.
+For a private network vCenter, ensure that vSphere is accessible from the internal host where the Cloudaware Breeze Agent installed.

 Add a vCenter server